flame-engine/flame/doc/flame/overlays.md

 The feature can be used via the `game.overlays.add` and `game.overlays.remove` methods that mark an overlay to be shown or hidden, respectively, via a `String` argument that identifies the overlay.
-After that, you can map each overlay to their correspoinding Widget in your `GameWidget` declaration by providing an `overlayBuilderMap`.
+After that, you can map each overlay to their corresponding Widget in your `GameWidget` declaration by providing an `overlayBuilderMap`.

 ```dart